05 Nov You Above All Deserve Happiness

-Happiness in life is like a smorgasbord.
+Happiness in life is like a massive buffet.
 If 100 people went to a smorgasbord and each put food on their plate in the quantity and mix that each felt would be most pleasing to him, every plate would be different.
-Even a husband and wife would go up to the smorgasbord and come back with plates that looked completely different.
+Even a husband and wife would go up to the buffet and come back with plates that looked completely different.
 Happiness is the same way.
 Each person requires a particular combination of those ingredients to feel the very best about himself or herself.

 And your mix is changing continually.
 If you went to the same smorgasbord every day for a year, you probably would come back with a different plateful of food each time.
 Each day — sometimes each hour — only you can tell what it takes to make you happy.
 Therefore, the only way to judge whether a job, a relationship, an investment, or any decision, is right for you is to get in touch with your feelings and listen to your heart.